 I made my way out the front of the hostel and sat on the ground, knowing that my legs would not be working for too much longer.
 Steffi came out and found me and administered the Epi-pen.
 For some reason, this is something I struggle to do myself, even knowing that it will save my life.
 I’m not sure if it’s that I’m scared of needles or if I always second guess myself as overreacting.
 I’m never overreacting and shouldn’t do this, but hopefully I learn that one day.

 When I have an allergic reaction, two things will kill me.
 Suffocation from the swelling in my throat, or heart failure due to the drastic drop in heart rate that comes with anaphylaxis.
 Using an Epi-pen basically eliminates the possibility of heart failure.
-My resting heart rate is generally somewhere around 60, but with the Epi-pen injection, it sits at around 120 for a few hours, getting me through the danger zone.
+My resting heart rate is generally somewhere around 60 bpm.
+But with the Epi-pen injection, it sits at around 120 for a few hours, getting me through the danger zone.

 Being in the midst of a global pandemic, in a country that doesn’t understand allergies, I understand why people were too scared to touch me.
 Finally I got inside, and have vague recollection of people shuffling around me and my finger being pricked.
 After five minutes my friends were advised that there was no doctor at the hospital, and they would be unable to treat me.
 I would need to get an ambulance to AIIMS.

 This was when Steffi started crying, knowing how much time we had just wasted and unsure how much time I had left in me.
 They ran me outside and started screaming for an ambulance.
 This is where I started to completely lose consciousness.
 I was told a man said he would help, but had no idea of the level of emergency.
 He walked to one ambulance, got in, checked the windows and got back out.
 He slowly walked to the ambulance next to it and started searching for keys.